Fall Commencement 2023

 Frequently Asked Questions

-Commencement will be live-streamed (audio and video) and radio broadcast by Penguin Radio.
+Commencement will be live-streamed (audio and video).

-• We discourage guests from parking in the immediate neighborhood as a courtesy to our campus neighbors.
+All other on-campus parking is reserved for staff, faculty, and trustees.
+We discourage guests from parking in the immediate residential area as a courtesy to our neighbors.

 There are limited accessible spaces on the Dominican campus.
 If you have a guest with mobility needs, we recommend driving the guest to Conlan Recreation Center and then parking your vehicle.
 Guests with limited mobility should consider a wheelchair, for which special seating will be available in the venue on a first-come, first served basis.

 We recommend arriving early, especially if your guest requires a seat in our accessible section, as these tend to fill up quite quickly.
 "Saving" blocks of seats for guests arriving late is not allowed.
-Each graduating student will receive up to 6 tickets for the Commencement event.
+Each graduating student will receive up to 6 guest tickets for the event.
 The venue will have enough seating for ticketed guests.

 We hope all graduating students will participate in Commencement when they become eligible, but it’s not required.
 If you participate, regalia is required and we ask that you stay through the duration of the ceremony out of respect for other graduates and their families.